danielpes/danielpes/README.md

   <hr />

-  <i>A versatile and product-driven full-stack engineer, currently located in France.</i>
+  <i>A versatile and product-driven full-stack engineer, located in Amsterdam.</i>

   <hr />